ujju20/csoc-2021-task4-express/README.md

 ## Tasks
 #### Stage 1 (50 Points)
-Complete the following views without altering the frontend.
-Necessary details have been mentioned as comments in the views themselves.
+Complete the following controllers without altering the frontend.
+Necessary details have been mentioned as comments in the controllers themselves.
 Only a logged in user can view the loaned books or issue a book.

+* `getAllBooks`
-* Book Detail View
+* `getBook`
-* Book List View
+* `searchBooks`
-* View Loaned Books
+* `getLoanedBooks`
-* Issue a Book
+* `issueBook`

 #### Stage 2 (30 Points)
-Complete the view for returning an issued book.
+Complete the controller and route for returning an issued book.
 You need to write this view all by yourself.

 * Your view will accept Book Copy ID as an argument and mark the appropriate Book Copy as returned and return an appropriate response.
-* You additionally need to write the JavaScript code to make a POST request to your view and display an appropriate message to the user after the response arrives.
+* You will have to add route in app.js and call the respective controller which you will define in `controller/store.js`.

 #### Stage 3 (100 Points)
 In this stage, you will need to implement a rating system all by yourself.
+This stage contains highest point in this tasks.

-* You may need to fiddle around with the models, even create some new models, controller and make changes to the existing templates.
+* You may need to fiddle around with the models, even create some new models, controllers and make changes to the existing templates.
 * Your system should allow the user to enter any **integer** between 0 to 10 (both inclusive) and the final rating would be the average of all the user ratings given to the book and should be a **real number**.
 * The ratings would be given to a Book issued by a user, and not a Book Copy.
 * The ratings must be modifiable.
 Also, if a user has rated a book multiple times, then only the last rating given by the user should matter, any previous ratings should not contribute to the average rating of the book.